 Wait!
 Something must have gone awfully wrong there.
 Indeed, Kvasir’s drive to help mortals fix their issues would result in his demise.
 The god that was created out of the combined spit of both Vanir and Aesir became a bit of a legend during his time in Midgard.
 He shared his knowledge with all mortal beings and nullified all conflicts.
 All mortals were happy.
 Two dwarven brothers enter the scene: Fjalar and Galar.

 Fjalar and Galar perfectly fit the dwarven stereotype as depicted by various sources.
 They were rowdy, little men with a taste for violence and beer.
+And just like most dwarfs, they were incredible craftsmen.
 They lived in an underground brewery in Svartalfheim, where they would craft beer in a magical cauldron.
 And they were just as greedy as any dwarf.
 Nay, they were even greedier.
 Their beer was glorious, but it had not brought the fame they had longed for.
 They had heard of Kvasir’s deeds in Midgard, and they lusted for his infinite wisdom.

 A thirst for knowledge

 We are going to assume that they were drunk when they came up with a gruesome plan.
 “Since Kvasir has so much wisdom flowing through his veins, it would make perfect sense if we would just drink him.
 That would make his wisdom flow over into our minds”.
 Yep, you read that part right.
 The brothers had seen the deeds of a good Samaritan and decided to turn him into a beer.
 And so they set up a trap for the divine mediator.